JakeTruscott/jaketruscott.github.io/_pages/about.md

 <p>Apart from published research, I recently completed Version 0.0.1 of <em><b>scotustext</b></em>, a Comprehensive R Package for Retrieving, Cleaning, and Parsing Documents from the United States Supreme Court.
 For more information, please visit the <a href="https://jaketruscott.github.io/scotustext/">Package Site</a>.</p>

 <p>Prior to my postdoctoral appointment at Purdue, I received my Ph.D from the University of Georgia and Dual B.A.’s from the University of Nevada, Reno.
-When I am not researching, you can find me watching the back-to-back national champion Georgia Bulldogs or engaging in a perpetual spiral of self-loathing while watching the New York Mets waste another $350 million payroll and prove that being able to actually hit a baseball is apparently not a pre-requisite play in the major leagues.
-My wife, a fellow Georgia alumnus and Atlanta Braves fan -- albeit only because she knows it gets under my skin, appears to enjoy it when I’m doing either.</p>
+When I am not researching, you can find me watching the back-to-back national champion Georgia Bulldogs or engaging in a perpetual spiral of self-loathing while watching the New York Mets waste another $350 million payroll and prove that being able to hit a baseball is apparently not a pre-requisite to play in the major leagues.
+My wife, a fellow Georgia alumnus and Atlanta Braves fan (albeit only because she knows it gets under my skin), appears to enjoy it when I’m doing either.</p>

 <head>